arogozhnikov/einops/README.md

 from einops.layers.torch import Rearrange, Reduce
 ```

-`Einops` layers are behaving in the same way as operations, and have same parameters
+Layers are behaving in the same way as operations and have same parameters
 (for the exception of first argument, which should be passed during call)

 ```python